opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 ### Intuition of the Laplace Mechanism

-One of the most widely used mechanisms in ε-differential privacy is the Laplace mechanism.
+One of the most widely used mechanisms in ϵ-differential privacy is the Laplace mechanism.
 It is used when we are adding bounded values together such as counts or summations of private values, provided the extreme values (usually referenced as _bounds_) of the private